nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     Burnt Cal: 5
 ```

+#### 2.2.5.1 Viewing exercise entries on a specific date
-To view exercises for a specific day, you may enter the date at the back of the view exercise command.
+To view exercises for a specific day, you may enter the date at the back of the `view exercise` command.

 Format: `view exercise DD/MM/YYYY`